 Did you know salt is antibacterial?

-Rubbing your cast iron skillet down with salt and oil, is not only safe for your seasoning, but it naturally kills germs in the process.
-(Like swigging warm salt water in your mouth when you have a sore gums.)
+Rubbing your cast iron skillet down with salt and oil is not only safe for your seasoning, but it naturally kills germs in the process.
+(Like swigging warm salt water in your mouth when you have a sore throat or sore gums.)

 And remember, this is a tool that gets heated to scalding temperatures day after day.
 Germs are not an issue here, I promise.

 As long as you remove the debris with salt and rub the skillet with oil, each time you use it, your seasoned cast iron should just keep getting better and better with age!